igrigorik/em-synchrony/README.md

  * em-http-request: .get, etc are synchronous, while .aget, etc are async
  * em-memcached & remcached: .get, etc, and .multi_* methods are synchronous
- * em-redis: synchronous connect, .a{cmd} are async
- * em-mysqlplus: .query is synchronous, while .aquery is async
  * em-mongo: .find, .first are synchronous
  * mongoid: all functions synchronous, plus Rails compatability
- * bitly v2 and v3: synchronous api calls with EM::HttpRequest.
+ * em-redis: synchronous connect, .a{cmd} are async (see below, you should probably use the official redis.rb gem instead)
+ * mysql2: .query is synchronyous, while .aquery is async (see specs)

+Other clients with native Fiber support:

+ * redis: contains [synchrony code](https://github.com/ezmobius/redis-rb/blob/master/test/synchrony_driver.rb) right within the driver
+ ** synchrony also supports em-redis and em-hiredis (see specs), but unless you specifically need either of those, use the official redis gem

 ## Fiber-aware Iterator: mixing sync / async code